RakeshPrasad21/Rakesh-Prasad/MCP/kql.md

 ## 📝 Notes

 - **MSEM tables** (ExposureGraphNodes, ExposureGraphEdges) are **snapshot tables** - no Timestamp column
+- **ExposureGraphEdges Status column**: Use to filter for 'New', 'Active', or 'InActive' attack paths
 - **DeviceInfo** and **SecurityRecommendation** have Timestamp columns - filter with `ago()`
 - **No Risk column** - Calculate exposure scores using `array_length(Categories) * 10`
 - **No dcount() on Categories** - Use `array_length()` and `sum()` instead